Deepening Faith ~ Seeking to Serve

 - To the Deanery Synod 2 representatives at the triennium point or annually where there are vacancies

 - For the appointment of Sidesmen and the Independent Examiner.

 For the consideration of:

 (a) A Report on changes in the roll since the annual parochial church meeting;

 (b) An Annual Report of the proceedings of the parochial church council and the activities of the parish generally;

-(c) The Financial Statements of the Council for the year ending on the 31st December immediately preceding the meeting independently examined;
+(c) The Financial Statements of the Council for the year ending on the 31st December immediately preceding the meeting audited or independently examined;

 (d) A Report on the fabric, goods and ornaments of the church of the parish;

 (e) A Report on the proceedings of the Deanery Synod and other matters of parochial or general Church interest.